 - A pile of bricks can work to show off really small pieces of jewelry.

 5. Use Lines and Shapes Help to Draw Your Customers' Attention

-Just like in photography, using basic 'lead in lines', an interesting foreground and placing products in geometric shapes can really help creating an eye catching display.
+Just like in photography, using basic 'lead in lines', an interesting foreground, and placing products in geometric shapes can really help create an eye-catching display.